voyager1winterberry/cse372-01srs/srsV5-0.md

  - A student in their junior year, also attending BYU-Idaho, in their early twenties, they enjoy playing football with their friends and family.
  - A new freshman, halfway through the semester wanting to lose weight, but unsure of where to start.
  - A couple that likes to spend time together by playing sports and working out.
-The application will be available to all age groups and demographics, however these groups will serve as the focus the application.
+The application will be available to all age groups and demographics; however, these groups will serve as the focus the application.

 #### 1.3.2.2 User Scenarios <a name="1.3.2.2-user-scenarios" />